Cystic fibrosis is caused by inherited genetic variants that cause thick, sticky secretions to clog the lungs and other organs.

 A sweat test is done in newborns who have a positive newborn screening test and in infants, children, and older people who have symptoms that suggest cystic fibrosis.
 This test, which is done on an outpatient basis, measures the amount of salt in sweat.
 The drug pilocarpine is placed on the skin to stimulate sweating, and filter paper or thin tubing is placed against the skin to collect the sweat.
 The concentration of salt in the sweat is then measured.
 A salt concentration higher than normal confirms the diagnosis of cystic fibrosis in people who have symptoms of cystic fibrosis or who have a sibling with cystic fibrosis.
 Although the results of this test are valid any time after a newborn is 48 hours old, collecting a large enough sweat sample from a newborn younger than about 2 weeks old may be difficult.

 Genetic testing for an abnormal CFTR gene can help diagnose cystic fibrosis in a newborn who has a positive newborn screening test result, in a person who shows one or more typical symptoms, or in a person who has a sibling with cystic fibrosis.
-Finding two abnormal cystic fibrosis genes (mutations) is consistent with the diagnosis of cystic fibrosis.
+Finding two abnormal cystic fibrosis genes (variants) is consistent with the diagnosis of cystic fibrosis.
 However, a positive sweat test is still needed to confirm the diagnosis.
-In addition, because typical genetic testing does not look for all of the more than 2,000 different cystic fibrosis mutations, failure to detect two mutations does not guarantee the person does not have cystic fibrosis (although the chance of having cystic fibrosis is very low).
-The disease can be diagnosed prenatally by doing genetic testing on the fetus using chorionic villus sampling or amniocentesis.
+In addition, because typical genetic testing does not look for all of the more than 2,000 different cystic fibrosis variants, failure to detect two variants does not guarantee the person does not have cystic fibrosis (although the chance of having cystic fibrosis is very low).
+The disease can be diagnosed prenatally by doing genetic testing on the fetus using chorionic villus sampling Chorionic Villus Sampling Prenatal diagnostic testing involves testing the fetus before birth (prenatally) to determine whether the fetus has certain abnormalities, including certain hereditary or spontaneous genetic... read more or amniocentesis Amniocentesis Prenatal diagnostic testing involves testing the fetus before birth (prenatally) to determine whether the fetus has certain abnormalities, including certain hereditary or spontaneous genetic... read more .

-Some people, usually adults, develop symptoms that affect only one organ, often with an intermediate sweat test result and without two cystic fibrosis–causing mutations.
-For example, symptoms may affect only the pancreas (resulting in pancreatitis), the lungs (resulting in bronchiectasis), or the male reproductive organs (resulting in infertility).
+Some people, usually adults, develop symptoms that affect only one organ, often with an intermediate sweat test result and without two cystic fibrosis–causing variants.
+For example, symptoms may affect only the pancreas (resulting in pancreatitis Overview of Pancreatitis Pancreatitis is inflammation of the pancreas.
+The pancreas is a leaf-shaped organ about 5 inches (about 13 centimeters) long.
+It is surrounded by the lower edge of the stomach and the first... read more ), the lungs (resulting in bronchiectasis Bronchiectasis Bronchiectasis is an irreversible widening (dilation) of portions of the breathing tubes or airways (bronchi) resulting from damage to the airway wall.
+The most common cause is severe or repeated... read more ), or the male reproductive organs (resulting in infertility).
 They are diagnosed with a CFTR-related disorder.

-Carrier testing can be done for people who want to become parents or are looking for prenatal care.
+Carrier testing Carrier Screening Genetic screening is used to determine whether a couple is at increased risk of having a baby with a hereditary genetic disorder.
+Hereditary genetic disorders are disorders of chromosomes or... read more can be done for people who want to become parents or are looking for prenatal care.
 In particular, relatives of a person with cystic fibrosis may want to know whether they are at increased risk of having children with the disease, and they should be offered genetic testing and counseling.
-A blood sample is taken to help determine whether a person has a defective cystic fibrosis gene (mutation).
+A blood sample is taken to help determine whether a person has a defective cystic fibrosis gene (variant).

 Because cystic fibrosis can affect several organs, other tests may be helpful.
 Pancreatic enzyme levels are usually reduced, and an analysis of the person’s stool may reveal low or undetectable levels of the digestive enzyme elastase (secreted by the pancreas) and high levels of fat.